PacktPublishing/Hands-On-Reactive-Programming-in-Spring-5/README.md

 ## Disclaimer

 All code in this repository is for demonstration purposes and, consequently, often oversimplified.
-Also, the code in this repository is **not production ready** and may require some improvements and additional testing.

 ## Chapter 1: Why Reactive Spring?